kokoko3k/koko-aio-slang/docs-ng.md

 **Tate mode:**<br>
     Rotates mask and scanlines by 90°<br>

+**Glitch if vertical resolution changes:**<br>
+    Emulates the crt circuits syncing to the new signal timing.<br>
+    Will shake the screen for a while when the resolution changes.<br>
+    The Hiher the value, the more the amplitude.

 **Hi-resolution scanlines handling:**<br>
-        There you can choose how to handle scanlines when a content is Hi-Resolution.
+        There you can choose how to handle scanlines when a content is Hi-Resolution.<br>
         Special handling may be needed to mitigate glitches/moire at 1080p or lower resolutions.

     Consider Hi-Resolution above # lines: